MicrosoftDocs/xamarin-docs/docs/ios/internals/newrefcount.md

 ms.author: brumbaug
 ---

-# New Reference Counting System
+# New Reference Counting System in Xamarin.iOS

 Xamarin.iOS 9.2.1 introduced the enhanced reference counting system to all applications by default.
 It can be used to eliminate many memory problems that were difficult to track and fix in earlier versions of Xamarin.iOS.